minonews/minonews/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Here my website just like build with wordpress [Minonews.com](https://www.minonews.com)
+Here my website just like build with wordpress and javascript [Minonews.com](https://www.minonews.com)